monero-project/monero-site/README.md

 ### 14.3 Translate the file
 Here you can do your translation.
 Depending on the page, you may have to maneuver around some HTML or markdown.
 In general, anything between two tags (such as `<p>TRANSLATE THIS</p>`) should be fine.
 Testing is VERY important, so do NOT skip step 13.4.
 If during testing, the page appears different from the original English page (besides the translated text of course), you did something wrong and may have to start again.

-### 14.4 Remove the 'untranslated' snippet
+### 14.4 set the 'translated' snippet to true
-Somewhere on the page (usually the top) should be a snippet that says `{% include untranslated.html %}`.
-Simply delete this completely from the file.
+Somewhere on the page (usually the top) should be a snippet that says `{% include disclaimer.html translated="false" version=page.version %}`.
+Simply change this to `{% include disclaimer.html translated="true" version=page.version %}`.
 This will remove the orange bar from the bottom saying the page is untranslated.

 ### 14.5 Build/Test
 Build your website using `jekyll serve` if it's not rebuilding automatically.